brandonwisnicki/infinarray/README.md

 The benchmarking program is in `test/benchmark.ts`

-These are my results running on a Intel i7-14700K
+These are results from a machine with a Intel i7-14700K, 32GB RAM

 ```
 ┌───────────────────────────────────────┬─────────────┬────────────────────────┬────────────┬─────────┐